OU Libraries

 Successful papers or projects will demonstrate effective application of information literacy principles.
 Successful student projects:

-• identify and retrieve information from discipline-appropriate sources.
+• Identify and retrieve information from discipline-appropriate sources.
 Students effectively make use of research resources that are appropriate to the discipline of their papers or projects.
 Successful papers or projects will have sufficient references as appropriate to the scope of their topic.

-• evaluate information critically.
+• Evaluate information critically.
 Students evaluate sources for their reliability, validity, accuracy, authority, timeliness and bias.
 They understand the importance of the context in which the sources were produced.

-• analyze and synthesize information so as to acquire new knowledge.
+• Analyze and synthesize information so as to acquire new knowledge.
 Students combine ideas and concepts from their research to develop new perspectives on their topics.

-• integrate new and prior information into the paper.
+• Integrate new and prior information into the paper.
 Students effectively paraphrase, summarize or quote sources.
 They provide accurate citations and credits according to the citation style used for the paper or project.

-View the award committee's evaluation rubric (PDF)
+View the Scholarship committee's evaluation rubric (PDF)

 Sponsored by